zooniverse/tove/docs/arch/adr-03.md

 ## Decision

-While Azure File Service does offer the enticing option of granting folder specific permissions, we don't appear to have any need for the remainder of the additional functionality that comes with File Service, which makes me reluctant to want to use it.
+We don't appear to have any need for most of the additional functionality that comes with File Service, which makes me reluctant to want to use it.
 In addition, the number of articles and resources available on communicating with Blob Storage to set up file zipping is much greater than what's available for File Service.
 My initial analysis has not given me any reason to think that setting up user-specific containers would be problematic, but this is an open question worth thinking about for reviewers.
 Hypothetically, this user-specific container could be deleted after a short time window to avoid organizational clutter and unnecessary additional costs.

 Ultimately, my choice is to go with Blob Storage: the more basic, simple storage tool that gives us what we need and nothing more.
 That being said, I'd still like to keep the option of using Azure File Service on the table, in case it turns out that we *would* benefit from the additional functionality that it offers.